nubificus/vaccel-docs/docs/design/architecture.md

 - Register capabilities during initialization

-- Handle requests from the core libary (via the dispatch layer)
+- Handle requests from the core library (via the dispatch layer)

 Each plugin is isolated from others and loaded only when required, minimizing resource footprint and improving security.

 ## Execution Model